100mslive/100ms-docs/common/faq.md

 ### Can I delete apps from dashboard?

-Yes, you can delete an App from your [dashbaord](https://dashboard.100ms.live/dashboard) by hovering over the app and clicking on the trash icon.
+Yes, you can delete an App from your [dashboard](https://dashboard.100ms.live/dashboard) by hovering over the app and clicking on the trash icon.

 ## Getting started

 ### We have decided to use your tool for our Livestream product we are building.
 What are the next steps for us to get started?

-You can start with our documentation - https://www.100ms.live/docs.
-We also recommend checking out our github for open source sample SDKs that can aid in initial integration - https://github.com/100mslive; Here is a piece on our live streaming capabilities : https://www.100ms.live/interactive-live-streaming
+You can start with our [documentation](/docs).
+We also recommend checking out our github for open source [sample SDKs](https://github.com/100mslive) that can aid in initial integration; Here is a piece on our [live streaming capabilities](https://www.100ms.live/interactive-live-streaming).

 ### Do you have any resources for designers that lets them know what parts of the video player are easily configurable so they can make designs for how they want the video player to look?